PTCB Exam (PTCE) Prep – 2026 Guide

 What Is the PTCE?

-The Pharmacy Technician Certification Exam (PTCE) is the national certification exam required by most employers and accepted by the majority of state boards for licensing.
+The Pharmacy Technician Certification Exam (PTCE) is the national certification exam required by most employers and by the majority of state boards for licensing.
 Passing the PTCE earns you the CPhT credential.

 The exam includes: